UnionOfRAD/li3_docs/README.md

 ### Searching

 The plugin supports symbol-based search i.e. via ElasticSearch.
 Search for classes, methods and properties.
-To get all symbols available in all libraries registered with lithium execute the following method.
+To get all symbols available in all libraries registered with li3 execute the following method.

 ```
 use li3_docs\models\Symbols;